okta/terraform-provider-oktapam/docs/index.md

 - ASA Users can be assigned to ASA Groups.
 - Introduces support for Gateway Setup Tokens as a resource type, enabling Provider users to automate the creation and deployment of ASA Gateways.
 - Adds support for configuring Active Directory connections for supporting AD Joined user authentication.
+- Data sources are now available for AD connections, Gateway Setup and Server Enrollment tokens and Projects/Project Groups.

+Additionally, this provider adds support for Beta features.
+Users should not use resources marked as 'Beta' in production environments and before confirming that the Beta feature has been enabled for your ASA team.

 ## Authentication
 The Okta PAM Providers requires a Service User account that is granted the 'Admin' role be created.
 This Service User account will be used by the Provider to authenticate to ASA.

-Additionally, this provider adds support for specific Beta features.
-Users should not use resources marked as 'Beta' in production environments and before confirming that the Beta feature has been enabled for your ASA team.

 1) Follow the [guide](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/service-users.htm) to create a Service User account with Admin permissions
 - Use your ASA Team name (same team that the service account in step 1 resides in) as the value for the 'oktapam_team' value.